Andrew O’Donohue

 I am the Carl J. Friedrich Fellow in the Government Department at Harvard University, the Carlson and Nelson Graduate Fellow at the Harvard Radcliffe Institute, a National Science Foundation Graduate Research Fellow, and a non-resident scholar at the Carnegie Endowment.
 My research studies law and courts, democratic backsliding, and Middle East politics, with a focus on Turkey and Israel.

-My research is published or forthcoming in Proceedings of the National Academy of Sciences Nexus and The Journal of Democracy.
+My research has been published in Proceedings of the National Academy of Sciences Nexus and The Journal of Democracy.
 My book, Democracies Divided: The Global Challenge of Political Polarization, co-edited with Thomas Carothers, was published by the Brookings Institution Press.
-My writing has also been published by The Atlantic, Foreign Affairs, Foreign Policy, The Washington Post, the Carnegie Endowment for International Peace, the Center for American Progress, the German Marshall Fund, The Hill, the Istanbul Policy Center, Lawfare, and Verfassungsblog.
+My writing has also been published by The Atlantic, Foreign Affairs, Foreign Policy, The Washington Post, and the Carnegie Endowment for International Peace.

 Book